Elie Siegmeister

 Elie Siegmeister (also published under pseudonym L. E. Swift; January 15, 1909, in New York City – March 10, 1991, in Manhasset, New York) was an American composer, educator and author.

 Early life and education

 Elie Siegmeister was born January 15, 1909, in New York City.
 Both parents were of Russian-Jewish ancestry.
 His father was a surgeon.
+His parents, William and Bessie Siegmeister, were both born in Russia.
+His older brother Walter Siegmeister was an esoteric writer and promoter of Hollow Earth theory and UFOs.
 The family moved to Brooklyn when Siegmeister was five, at which age he began piano lessons.

 Siegmeister entered Columbia University at age 15, and he earned a B.A. cum laude at the age of 18; he had studied music theory with Seth Bingham.
 He studied conducting with Albert Stoessel at the Juilliard School and counterpoint with Wallingford Riegger.
 He was among the numerous American composers, including Aaron Copland and Virgil Thomson, who were students of the influential teacher Nadia Boulanger in Paris.